sparkfun/hacker-application/README.md

 ### Perks

-*Note: some perks are only awarded in full after an initial on-boarding period of six weeks.*
+*Note: some perks only become available after an initial on-boarding period of six weeks.*

-* Flex time – specific days/hours in the office can be a flexible compromise between work life and home life
+* Flex time – days/hours in the office can be a compromise between work life and home life
-* Occasionally work from home or work remotely (permanent remote work, however, is not an option)
+* Occasionally work from home or work remotely (no permanent remote work)
 * Free and/or deeply discounted access to tools, parts, and education to tinker with electronics and physical computing
-* Frequent "Lunch and Learns" - presentations by other employees and special guests on all manner of topics (often catered)
+* Frequent *Lunch and Learns* - presentations by other employees and special guests on all manner of topics (often catered)
 * Occasional opportunities for travel – including as a trained workshop instructor and/or as a developer to attend technical conferences with other team members
 * A $1500 allowance to build and customize your workstation
-* SparkFun is a dog-friendly work environment

 Part-Time Web Developer Intern
 ------------------------------